RadiusNetworks/eddystone-demo/abi_eddystone_how_to.md

-## How to detect Eddystone-compatible Beacons
+## How to detect Eddystone-Compatible Beacons

 In order to detect Eddystone-compatible beacons, you simply need to add new BeaconParsers for each frame type you wish to detect and decode.
 Do this the first time you access the BeaconManager in your Application, Service or Activity like so: